amdrew/post-promoter-pro/readme.md

 # Post Promoter Pro
-### The Most effective way to promoter your WordPress content
+### The Most effective way to promote your WordPress content

 This is the public repoistory of _Post Promoter Pro_, the most effective way to share your WordPress content accross your Twitter, Facebook, and LinkedIn accounts.